doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/doofinder-for-woocommerce)

 == Changelog ==

+= 2.2.25 =
+- Fixed error due to missing index on $product array

 = 2.2.24 =
 - Fix error due to missing index on $product array